-Extracurricular Enrichment Opportunities
+Extracurricular Enrichment Activities

-What are Extracurricular Enrichment Opportunities?
+What is an Extracurricular Enrichment Activity (EEA)?

-Descriptions of Extracurricular Enrichment Opportunities: Spring, 2017
+Descriptions of Extracurricular Enrichment Activities at BUSM

 All classes are listed below.
 Each has a specific person who handles sign up.
 Contact this person directly to enroll.